OpenMDAO/OpenMDAO-Framework/docs/dev-guide/intro.rst

 ===================

 Working with OpenMDAO as a developer means there are some additional system requirements besides those mentioned in the :ref:`User Guide <System-Requirements>`.
-These requirements are described below.
+Make sure that you have installed all of those requirements first, then add the other requirements described below.

 **Git**
   We use Git for version control.
 You'll need it to access the OpenMDAO